pzhaojohnson/rna2drawer2/README.md

 ## Modes

-The mode that you are in controls how you interact with the bases of a drawing.
+Modes control how you interact with the bases of a drawing.
-The different modes are described below.
+Modes can be toggled on and off via the `Mode` dropdown.

 ### Dragging Stems

+In the `Drag Stems` mode,
+stems can be dragged around circular loops and along flat loops.
+Additionally, stems in a flat loop can be dragged vertically to adjust the height of the loop.

+By default, the unpaired bases that a stem is being dragged towards are compressed.
+This behavior is turned off
+in the `Drag Stems (Expand)` mode.

 <p align="center" >
   <img src="./demo/dragging.gif" width="760px" />